 One of World Vision’s objectives is to make education accessible for girls and boys around the world.
 We see it as an effective tool to promote sustainable growth for children, their families and the communities that we support.

-.
+across 36 countries through World Vision Canada alone.
 Many of these children are now benefitting from formal education.
-At least 12,270 children attend after-school literacy activities, while 51,585 adults were educated on child protection.
+At least 111,609 children attend after-school literacy activities, while 177,746 people participated in training aimed at ending violence against children.

 World Vision has several programs which make education of children and youth a priority.
 These include Child Sponsorship